Hazel Carby facts for kids

 Early life and education

-Hazel Carby was born of Jamaican and Welsh parents in Okehampton, Devon, UK, on 15 January 1948.
+Hazel Carby was born to Jamaican and Welsh parents in Okehampton, Devon, UK, on 15 January 1948.
 She earned a BA degree in English and history from Portsmouth Polytechnic in 1970, then a PGCE in 1972, at the Institute of Education, London University.
-She taught high school from 1972 to 1979, then went back to university, at Birmingham University Centre for Contemporary Cultural Studies, where she gained a M.A (1979) and a Ph.D (1984).
+She taught high school from 1972 to 1979, then went back to university, at Birmingham University Centre for Contemporary Cultural Studies, where she gained a M.A (1979) and a Ph.D.
+(1984).

 Career